opsone-ch/documentation/www/services/website.md

  * DB_PASSWORD (Database password, only if there is a database)

-Hint: to use the .profile environmnet within a cronjob, prepend the following code to your command:
+Hint: to use the .profile environmet within a cronjob, prepend the following code to your command:
 /bin/bash -c 'source $HOME/.profile; ~/original/command'